boricj/ripem/README.md

 A graphical menu is shown to select a payload to run.

 These payloads are currently available :
+* dumbcalc.elf : a dumb integer RPN calculator, as a concrete demo ;
 * dummy.elf : a dumb payload to showcase functionality ;
 * gdbstub_serial.elf : a bare-bones GDB stub over the UART.